 Another big part of my passion is providing experiences and information to young people in the area, to allow them to make some choices about their careers and their futures.
 I became a STEM ambassador, a Young Engineers volunteer, running after school engineering clubs and giving talks about my experiences.
 I have continued to participate in these kinds of activities throughout my career.
 In early 2014 I was asked to be a director and trustee of the charity Young Engineers, and in summer 2014 I was nominated for the Institute of Engineering & Technology’s Young Women Engineer of the year awards.
 At an awards ceremony in London in December I was announced as the winner of the Women’s Engineering Society prize for all of my work in 3D printing and also my continued support of STEM engagement with young people.”

 Has Lucy inspired you to consider an apprenticeship?
-Check out our website for all the facts you need to get started.
+Check out more great advice about apprenticeships.